Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ``IssuerMetadata``
 ^^^^^^^^^^^^^^^^^^

-A ``IssuerMetadata`` event MUST be logged when updating the credential metadata.
+A ``IssuerMetadata`` event MUST be logged when setting the metadata url of the issuer.
 This also applies to contract initialization.
 It consists of a URL for the location of the metadata for the issuer with an optional SHA256 checksum of the content.